 Employers may be able to receive an exemption from the obligation to pay statutory sick pay, but only on very limited grounds.
 To do this, an employer must apply to, and receive consent from the Labour Court in order to cease paying statutory sick leave payments.

 If the Labour Court agrees to such a proposal by an employer, then the employer can cease paying statutory sick pay for between 3 and 12 months, but it must resume making suck payments after the 12 month period has elapsed.

 To avail of the exemption, the employer must demonstrate that:-

-(a) their business is experiencing severe financial difficulties; and
+- Their business is experiencing severe financial difficulties

 Even if these requirements are not met, the Labour Court may still grant an exemption if satisfied that the employer informed its employees of its financial difficulties, and sought to reach agreement with them, and that if the employer was required to pay statutory sick pay, the viability of the business would be affected, or a significant number of employees would have to be laid-off or made redundant.

 Given the periodic changes envisaged under the Act, it would be advisable foe employers to seek advice in relation to any new sick pay scheme they intend to implement in line with the provisions of the Act.

 If you require advice on any aspect of employment law, we can help.
 Visit Employment Law or Contact Us to speak with an expert.